Governance

 Simon Hall is the Company Secretary of WIMR and Chief Operating Officer, responsible for driving operational excellence and strategic initiatives to support the world-class medical research of the institute.
 He oversees the WIMR Foundation, IP & Commercialisation, Finance, People & Culture, Scientific Platforms, Communications, ICT, Research Support Services, Research Governance, Facilities and Operations.

-Simon joined WIMR from the Medical School of the University of Melbourne, with a background in transforming corporate services across academic divisions of Australian universities and driving revenue growth through international markets for UK and Middle Eastern institutions.
+Simon joined WIMR from the Medical School of the University of Melbourne, with a background in transforming corporate services across academic divisions of Australian universities and driving revenue growth through international markets for UK institutions.

 Policies